ghaevens/ghaevens.github.io/_pages/about.md

 image: '/images/01.jpg'
 ---

 Hello, my name is Gwen Haevens.
 I'm a Narrative Specialist and Medical Student.
 I grew up on islands - in the Canadian arctic and off the southern west coast.
 I've spent much of my adult life travelling and studying in Europe.
-I earned my PhD in English Literature from Uppsala University in Sweden.
-I study Medicine at Sahlgrenska Academy, Gothenburg.
-At the moment, I'm based in California.
+I earned my PhD in Literature from Uppsala University in Sweden.
+For the last three years I've studied medicine at Sahlgrenska Academy, Gothenburg.
+At the moment, I'm based in Northern California.

 ![My best moments]({{site.baseurl}}/images/70.jpg)

-More about The Narrative Health Project...
+I'm so glad that you have found your way to The Narrative Health Studio.
+As you can see, we're located at the busy intersection where story-telling and well-being meet.
+Feel free to look around the place.
+Our goal is to promote health, growth and innovation through a closer study of how narrative works, both on and for us.
+Make yourself comfortable, and leaf through the reading material.
+And do share your thoughts!

 <div class="gallery-box">
   <div class="gallery">